-Copies the file referenced by jobStoreFileID to the given local file path.
+Copies or hard links the file referenced by jobStoreFileID to the given local file path.
 The version will be consistent with the last copy of the file written/updated.
+If the file in the job store is later modified via updateFile or updateFileStream, it is implementation-defined whether those writes will be visible at localFilePath.